argonne-lcf/balsam/docs/tutorial/nwcontainer.md

 Suppose you need to use Theta to crank through a very large number of small simulations.
-The MPI job mode of Balsam works by launching several concurrent [apruns]{.title-ref} and monitoring the status of each process.
-This MPI job mode is the *only* way to run codes built with Cray MPI, because initializing communications requires coordinating with Cray\'s Application Level Placement Scheduler (ALPS).
-When applications use at least \~4 nodes and take \~1 minute to run, the MPI job mode of Balsam poses no bottlenecks to your workflow.
+The MPI job mode of Balsam works by launching several concurrent `apruns` and monitoring the status of each process.
+This MPI job mode is the *only* way to run codes built with Cray MPI, because initializing communications requires coordinating with Cray's Application Level Placement Scheduler (ALPS).
+When applications use at least 4 nodes and take 1 minute to run, the MPI job mode of Balsam poses no bottlenecks to your workflow.

 For smaller or shorter jobs, we start to feel two limitations of this launch mode.
 First, Theta supports a maximum of 1000 concurrent apruns per job.
 That means even if you have 2 million+ single node calculations, each batch job must be limited to 1000 nodes.
+A natural workaround with Balsam is to submit several 800 node MPI-mode jobs, and allow them process your workload cooperatively.

+The second
-(The natural workaround with Balsam is to submit several \~800 node MPI-mode jobs, and allow them process your workload cooperatively.)
-The second limitation of the MPI job mode is a 100 ms delay between subsequent application launches.
-Assuming a target maximum of 800 [apruns]{.title-ref} sustained in an 800-node job, it will take about 80 seconds to ramp up to full utilization.
+limitation of the MPI job mode is a 100 ms delay between subsequent application launches.
+Assuming a target maximum of 800 `apruns` sustained in an 800-node job, it will take about 80 seconds to ramp up to full utilization.
 If applications take several minutes to run or their completion is fairly staggered, this latency is hardly noticed.
 For significantly faster applications, you might find